Yousef-Abu-Qatrieh/todo-project/README.md

 How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
 15 min

-What observations or questions do you have about what you’ve learned so far?
-we learned how to make array and how to use function in Javascript
-How long did it take you to complete this assignment?
-And, before you started, how long did you think it would take you to complete this assignment?
-40 min